NoahOConnor44/CapstoneProject/README.md

 # To run the application
 # 1) Github Directory Structure
-  - Report
+  - Report - Folder to hold the final submission report pdf.
-  - Manuals
+  - Manuals - Folder to hold the user and administrator manual pdf files.
-  - Project Code
+  - Project Code - Folder to hold all the projects code files.
 # 2) Installation (Prerequisites)
   - NodeJS (v.
 15.9)
   - Angular CLI (v.
 11.2.9)